SymbolAnkit/Azure_HDInsight/Basics_Of_Spark_On_HDInsight.md

    # Spark on HDInsight

-Now that you have created a Spark cluster, let us understand some basics of working with Spark on HDInsight.
+Now that we have created a Spark cluster, let us understand some basics of working with Spark on HDInsight.
 For detailed discussion on working with Spark, see Spark Programming Guide.

 __Notebook setup__
-When using PySpark kernel notebooks on HDInsight, there is no need to create a SparkContext or a SparkSession; a SparkSession which has the SparkContext is created for you automatically when you run the first code cell, and you'll be able to see the progress printed.
+When using PySpark kernel notebooks on HDInsight, there is no need to create a SparkContext or a SparkSession; a SparkSession which has the SparkContext is created for us automatically when we run the first code cell, and we'll be able to see the progress printed.
 The contexts are created with the following variable names:

    ## SparkSession (spark)
 To run the cells below, place the cursor in the cell and then press __SHIFT + ENTER__.